Seminars and Workshops

 The term ‘tradaptation’ refers to the narrowing distance between translation and adaptation in contemporary cultural production.
 This seminar explores ways in which the two practices are merged into a single process that enriches both our understanding of Shakespeare’s works and the experiences of global audiences.
 Papers are welcome on the passage of Shakespeare’s words from one linguistic context to another; the losses and gains of interlinguistic and transcultural translations; interlinguistic translation of Shakespeare as a form of adaptation; the impact of new translations on traditional scenarios; translation as a tool for performance; Shakespeare ‘re-semanticised’ through translations and/or adaptations that confer new meanings on Shakespeare’s original words; trans-medial translations of Shakespeare’s poems and plays in film, advertising, musicals, opera adaptations, and sign language translations; how Shakespeare is adapted for political debate; transcultural adaptations and how they reflect (linguistic) experiences of liminal identities; the reception of contemporary Shakespearean translations and adaptations.

-Convenors: Victor Huertas MARTIN (Complutense University of Madrid, Spain) and Reto WINCKLER (South China Normal University, China)
+Convenors: Victor Huertas MARTIN (University of Valencia, Spain) and Reto WINCKLER (South China Normal University, China)